 Why awareness is so important?

 February is American Heart Month.
-This month not only holds the holiday built to celebrate love (Valentine’s Day), it is also an excellent time to educate yourself on heart health.
+This month not only holds the holiday built to celebrate love (Valentine’s Day), but it is also an excellent time to educate yourself on heart health.

-Check in on your health overall
+Check-in on your health overall

-Tracking things like your body mass index (BMI), cholesterol, blood pressure, blood sugar levels and even your weight are essential factors in keeping a healthy heart in general.
+Tracking things like your body mass index (BMI), cholesterol, blood pressure, blood sugar levels, and even your weight are essential factors in keeping a healthy heart in general.

 Keep up a steady relationship with your doctor.
 Visiting your primary care physician and openly discussing ways to reduce the issues stated above is very important if you want to keep those numbers steady.
-Some key components that your doctor will inform you to look out for are of the following:
+Some key components that your doctor will inform you to look out for are the following:

 - Limit your salt intake